collective/collective.upload/README.txt

   dropped in the file upload widget is going to generate a new row, here is the code for that).

-media-upload-init-behavior.js
-  When you apply a behavior to a content type, this script is loaded in a viewlet and creates a new item in the "add new" menu.

 `canvas-to-blob.min.js`_
   Converts canvas elements into Blob objects, is a polyfill for the standard HTML canvas.toBlob method.